WFA-IRL: Inverse Reinforcement Learning of Autonomous Behaviors Encoded as Weighted Finite Automata: Introduction

+Formal methods have been applied in robotics to prove and guarantee different behavioral properties such as safety and correctness \cite{Plaku2016Motion, Luckcuck2019FormalSA, Farrell2018Robotics, Fainekos2009LTL}.
+For example, linear temporal logic (LTL) \cite{Baier2008Principles} is used to specify safety and liveness objectives with temporal ordering constraints in control and reinforcement learning problems \cite{Kress2007Waldo, Kress2009LTL, Fainekos2009LTL, Fainekos2005TemporalLogic, Bhatia2010Sampling, Fu2016Optimal}.
+Specification mining of LTL formulas can learn finite state automata from execution traces \cite{Lemieux2015General, Kang2021Adversarial}.
+LTL formulas can also be inferred from Bayesian inference \cite{Shah2018Bayesian} or from graph connectivity of directed acyclic graphs over atomic propositions \cite{Chou2020LTL}.
+In this work, we consider weighted finite automata (WFA) in which the transitions carry weights.
+Whereas classical automata determine whether a word is accepted or rejected, WFA can compute quantitative values as a function of the weighted transitions from the execution of words \cite{Droste2009Handbook}.
+WFA offer the expressive power to model quantitative properties, such as resources, time or cost, of the demonstrated behavior.
+Under certain assumptions of the semiring on which the WFA is defined, it can be shown that WFA is expressively equivalant to weighted monadic second-order (MSO) logic \cite{Droste2005Weighted, Droste2009Handbook}.
 We introduce an IRL model that learns to infer high-level task specifications and low-level control costs to imitate demonstrated behavior.
-Given a set of demonstrations, we use a spectral method to learn a weighted finite automaton (WFA) which encodes the task logic structure.
+Given a set of demonstrations, we use a spectral method to learn a WFA which encodes the task logic structure.
 The agent's interaction with the environment is modeled as a product between the learned WFA and a labeled Markov decision process (L-MDP).
 We propose a planning algorithm to search over the product space for a policy that satisfies task requirements encoded by the WFA.
 Since the true transition cost is not directly observable, we differentiate the error between the agent's policy and the demonstrated controls through the planning algorithm using a subgradient method introduced in \cite{Wang2020ICRA,Ratliff2006MMP}.
-We demonstrate that our WFA-IRL method correctly classifies accepting and rejecting sequences and learns a cost function that generalizes the demonstrated behavior to new settings in several MiniGrid environments \citep{gym_minigrid}.
+We demonstrate that our WFA-IRL method correctly classifies accepting and rejecting sequences and learns a cost function that generalizes the demonstrated behavior to new settings in several MiniGrid environments \cite{gym_minigrid}.
 In summary, our \textbf{contribution} is to recognize that the logic structure of a demonstrated task can be learned as a weighted finite automaton and, in turn, can be integrated with differentiable task planning to learn generalizable behavior from demonstrations.